 4. Review your grocery trolley

-Check your food shopping list against your trolley contents and remove those impulse buys.
+Check your trolley contents against your shopping list and remove those impulse purchases.

 5. Set yourself a pantry challenge